 - -Hand crank AM/FM radio in case the electricity goes out

 - -Hatchet (multiple uses)

-- -A very good quality and comprehensive First Aid kit.
+- -First aid kit.
 You should buy one ASAP if you don't have one in your house.
 Remember to add any medications you take.

 - -Duct tape

 - -Sleeping bags in case you need to stay warm

 - -Well-equipped toolbox

 - -Money stored in a fireproof safe.
 (For instance, \$500 in twenty-dollar bills)

-- -Fixed blade knife
+- -Fixed blade knife.
+(I like the Gerber LMFII)

 - -Propane lantern with propane canisters

-- -Several propane tanks (and adaptor if needed) for your propane cooking stove

 - -Candles

 - -Flashlights with plenty of batteries